Want some heads up on the worst student pilot mistakes before you begin flying?

 As a result, you will learn quicker and become a better pilot.

 In this article, I have listed 13 student pilot mistakes that are most common and errors that will affect your flight training in various ways.

 14. Not studying and preparing enough for the flight.

-When I was a new student pilot I made the mistake of believing flying is easy and fun.
+As a new student pilot, I made the mistake of believing flying is easy and fun.

-I expected flying is as simple as driving a car.
+I expected flying to be as simple as driving a car.

-I did not study enough until I had to face bad weather and my flight instructor getting angry with me.
+I did not study enough until I faced lousy weather, and my flight instructor grew irritated with me.

 Why did my flight instructor get annoyed?

 He asked me a few questions concerning the weather, and I barely gave him any correct answers.
 He told me to study well at home and answer all the questions during the next flight.